Subscribe to the CT4F Newsletter to stay informed!

 Parental rights don't include the right to pay someone to harm your child.

 You can't choose to have your child treated with a medication that's been proven ineffective and dangerous.
 You can't choose to have an unlicensed person perform surgery on your child.
-You can't choose to send your child to a facility that uses abusive techniques—even if that facility calls it "therapy."
+You can't choose to send your child to a facility that uses abusive techniques, even if that facility calls it "therapy."

 The government already limits what can be done to children, even by parents, when those actions cause harm.
 That's not government overreach.
 That's basic child protection.

 Real parental authority means making informed decisions based on truth, not being manipulated by scam artists who profit from your fear.
+Now that the ruling has weakened enforcement, that responsibility falls more heavily on you.
+Know who is treating your child.
+Ask what methods they use.
+Demand evidence.
+And if someone promises to "fix" your child, walk away.

 MYTH #4: